How should my chatbot interact? A survey on human-chatbot interaction design: Chatbots Social Characteristics

-\textbf{[S2] to advertise the functionality and suggest the next step: }when the chatbot is not able to answer the user, or when it notices that the user is silent, it may suggest available features to stimulate the user to engage \cite{jain2018evaluating, valerio2017here}.
-In \cite{jain2018evaluating}, six participants mentioned that they appreciated when the chatbot suggested responses, for example by saying \textit{``try a few of these commands: ...''} \cite{jain2018evaluating}. \cite{valerio2017here} shows that chatbots use visual elements, such as cards, carousel, and menus (persistent or not) to show contextualized clues about the next answer, which both fulfills \textit{communicability} purpose and spares users from having to type.
+\textbf{[S2] to advertise the functionality and suggest the next step: }when the chatbot is not able to answer the user, or when it notices that the user is silent, it may suggest available features to stimulate the user to engage \citep{jain2018evaluating, valerio2017here}.
+In \citet{jain2018evaluating}, six participants mentioned that they appreciated when the chatbot suggested responses, for example by saying \textit{``try a few of these commands: ...''} \citep{jain2018evaluating}. \citet{valerio2017here} shows that chatbots use visual elements, such as cards, carousel, and menus (persistent or not) to show contextualized clues about the next answer, which both fulfills \textit{communicability} purpose and spares users from having to type.

-\textbf{[S3] to provide a help functionality: }chatbots should recognize a \textit{``help''} input from the user, so it can provide instructions on how to proceed \cite{valerio2017here}. \cite{jain2018evaluating} reported users that highlighted this functionality as useful for the reviewed chatbots.
-Also, results from \cite{liao2018all} shows that chatbots should be able to answer ability checking questions (e.g., ``\textit{what can you do?}'' or ``\textit{can you do [functionality]?}'').
+\textbf{[S3] to provide a help functionality: }chatbots should recognize a \textit{``help''} input from the user, so it can provide instructions on how to proceed \citep{valerio2017here}. \citet{jain2018evaluating} reported that users highlighted this functionality as useful for the reviewed chatbots.
+Also, results from \citep{liao2018all} show that chatbots should be able to answer ability-check questions (e.g., ``\textit{what can you do?}'' or ``\textit{can you do [functionality]?}'').

 The literature states the importance of communicating chatbots' functionality to the success of the interaction.
 Failing to provide \textit{communicability} leads the users to frustration and they often give up when they do not know how to proceed.
-The literature on interactive systems has highlighted the system learnability as the most fundamental component for usability \cite{grossman2009survey}, and an easy-to-learn system should lead the user to perform well, even during their initial interactions.
-Thus, researchers in the chatbots domain can leverage the vast literature on systems learnability to identify metrics and evaluation methodologies, as well as proposing new forms of \textit{communicability} strategies that reduce the learnability issues in chatbots interaction. \textit{Communicability} may also be used as a strategy to avoid mistakes (\textit{damage control}), which will be discussed in Section \ref{sec:damagecontrol}.
+The literature on interactive systems has highlighted system learnability as the most fundamental component for usability \citep{grossman2009survey}, and an easy-to-learn system should lead the user to perform well, even during their initial interactions.
+Thus, researchers in the chatbots domain can leverage the vast literature on system learnability to identify metrics and evaluation methodologies, as well as propose new forms of \textit{communicability} strategies that reduce the learnability issues in chatbot interactions. \textit{Communicability} may also be used as a strategy to avoid mistakes (\textit{damage control}), which will be discussed in Section \ref{sec:damagecontrol}.